 TIDAL vs Spotify

-TIDAL Premium includes “Normal quality” at 96 kbps (AAC +).
-Spotify offers the 96kbps option as normal quality on Mobile, but also offers a high quality 160kbps with the free version of Spotify.
+TIDAL Premium includes “high quality” at AAC 320 kbps.
+Spotify offers the 96kbps option as normal quality on Mobile, but also offers a high-quality 160kbps with the free version of Spotify.
 When you pay $9.99 a month for Spotify you can stream at 320kbps “Extreme quality” for better sounding music.

-TIDAL and Spotify both offer iPhone and iPad Apps, an Android app and the option to play from the web.
-There is a desktop Spotify player, and now there is a PC and Mac TIDAL desktop player in beta.
+TIDAL and Spotify both offer iPhone and iPad Apps, an Android app, and the option to play from the web.
+There is a desktop Spotify player, and now there is a PC and Mac TIDAL desktop player available.
 Both services offer an offline mode and a free trial.

-Spotify offers over 30 million songs and TIDAL boasts 40 million.
-Of course this only matters if your favorite musician or group is missing.
+Spotify offers over 40 million songs and TIDAL boasts 60 million.
+Of course, this only matters if your favorite musician or group is missing.
 Both services connect to various home audio sources wired or wirelessly.

-So far TIDAL artists have not removed music from YouTube or VIMEO to put it behind a paywall, but new music videos are showing up exclusively on TIDAL for a period.
-Typically within hours the new music video is also on YouTube from someone who downloaded the file.
+TIDAL artists have not removed music from YouTube or VIMEO to put it behind a paywall, but new music videos are showing up exclusively on TIDAL for a period.
+Typically within hours, the new music video is also on YouTube from someone who downloaded the file.

-In the press release TIDAL is described as, “a single destination for artists and fans to share ideas, exclusive content, songs, videos, studio sessions, rough tracks, personal conversations and more.”
+Representatives describe TIDAL as, “a single destination for artists and fans to share ideas, exclusive content, songs, videos, studio sessions, rough tracks, personal conversations and more.”

-Exclusive content is great to an extent and Spotify does offer some Spotify Sessions that may be similar to some of the content, but if the exclusive content is that good it will likely continue to appear on YouTube and other services quickly.
+Exclusive content is great to an extent and Spotify does offer some Spotify Sessions that may be similar to some of the content, but it doesn’t compare to the level that TIDAL offers.